charmbracelet/glow/README.md

 Use it to discover markdown files, read documentation directly on the command line and stash markdown files to your own private collection so you can read them anywhere.
-Glow it will find markdown files in subdirectories for, if you’re in a Git repo, search the repo.
+Glow will find local markdown files in subdirectories or a local Git repository.

 By the way, all data stashed is encrypted end-to-end: only you can decrypt it.
 More on that below.